-- we don’t live in a small world: In a small world, given enough data, we can compute the consequence of many actions and behaviors.
+In a small world, given enough data, we can compute the consequence of many actions and behaviors.

-- in the real world, risk cannot be known: in many disciplines, especially economics and finance at the academic level, the assessment of risk is central.
+In many disciplines, especially economics and finance at the academic level, the assessment of risk is central.
 However, what we cal risk implies something that can be computed.
 In fact, in the financial toolbox, there are many measures of risks.
 However, those are often worthless, since they start from the assumption that given enough data you can put a precise number on the risk you’re undertaking.
 However, that is not the case.
 In the real world, there are hidden variables that can be never taken into account even if you have zillions of data

-- optimization is not bounded rationality: many confound optimization for bounded rationality.
+Many confuse optimization for bounded rationality.
 They are opposite concepts.
 Optimization starts from the assumption that we live in a small world where you can compute risk.
 Bounded rationality starts from the assumption that we live in an uncertain world where we can’t assess risk.
 That is why we have a toolset of heuristics that work more accurately than complicated models in the real world

-- biases are not errors but heuristics that work in most cases to make us avoid screw-ups.
 In short, heuristics rather than being shortcuts that are fast but inaccurate.
 Those are instead quick, effective and in most cases more accurate than other forms of decision making (in the real world)

-- in an uncertain world in many cases ignore all the information and look at the one good reason to make a decision works best
+In an uncertain world in many cases ignore all the information and look at the one good reason to make a decision works best

-- put in this form rationality is not a matter of beautiful mathematical models, but it is about survival.
+Put in this form rationality is not a matter of beautiful mathematical models, but it is about survival.
 What survives might be then called rational

 Bounded rationality explained

 Books to read to enhance your bounded rationality